 The present building was opened in 1906 and originally housed three schools: Infants, Junior Girls and Junior Boys.
 With the advent of the National Curriculum the London Borough of Ealing reviewed the organisation of its schools and in 1993 Southfield became a Primary School admitting children aged three to eleven.

 Note that there are many steps to negotiate when accessing the upper two floors of the building.
 This presents many challenges in catering for members of the school community with mobility issues.
-The building has ramp access at the main and, as of this summer, rear entrances.
+The building has ramp access at the main and rear entrances.
 Disabled toilet facilities are available on the ground floor.